Iceland is famous for being extremely expensive, but it cannot stop us from trying its specialties.

 5. Smoked lamb – Hangikjöt

 Don’t forget to try smoked lamb when you visit Iceland.
-Although smoked lamb is a traditional Icelandic dish which is usually severed on Christmas day, you can still find it in many restaurants.
+Although smoked lamb is a traditional Icelandic dish usually served on Christmas day, you can still find it in many restaurants.

 6. Flatbread – Flatkökur

-Another Icelandic food to try on this list is flatbread, which is made of the mixture of rye flour and whole wheat flour.
+Another Icelandic food to try on this list is flatbread, made of rye flour and whole wheat flour.

-I had this meal at Loki café, which is an excellent restaurant that served traditional Icelandic food with a beautiful view.
+I had this meal at Loki café, an excellent restaurant that served traditional Icelandic food with a beautiful view.

-The decoration was unique, and the service was great too!
+The decoration was unique, and the service was excellent too!
 I recommend this place.

 7. Icelandic hot dog

-Side note: According to my Icelandic friend, it’s probably just something they say to sell it to tourists.
-It’s just hot dogs with a mash of leftover meat that is mostly pork, then some beef and lamb.
+Side note: According to my Icelandic friend, it’s probably just something they say to sell to tourists.
+It’s just hot dogs with a mash of leftover meat, mostly pork, then some beef and lamb.

 8. Breakfast in Iceland with Icelandic bakery –Kleina